-What Makeup Has Asbestos?
+What Makeup Has Asbestos-Contaminated Talc?

+Talc is a popular ingredient in makeup, but it has a long documented history of asbestos contamination.
 Certain brands of children’s and adult makeup have tested positive for asbestos in recent years.
 Because talcum powder in cosmetics can be contaminated with asbestos, these products can pose serious health risks for consumers.
 Talc in makeup may cause cancer as a result of asbestos exposure.

 - In November 2020, the Environmental Working Group commissioned a study of 21 cosmetics samples and found asbestos in three of the samples.

 - The U.S. Food and Drug Administration in 2019 found asbestos in nearly 20% of 52 cosmetic samples collected around the country.

 - In March 2018, the U.S. Public Interest Research Group said it found asbestos in makeup products Claire’s sold.
 The group conducted tests on four Claire’s makeup products and discovered high levels of asbestos in three of them.

 - Tests conducted in 2017 found asbestos in children’s makeup sold by retailers Claire’s and Justice.

 The Environmental Working Group commissioned the government-licensed Scientific Analytical Institute in Greensboro, North Carolina, to conduct the 2020 tests.